oursky/OEFQRCode/README.md

 #### 4. Generation from GIF

-Use `EFQRCode.generateGIF` to create GIF QRCode.
+Use `OEFQRCode.generateGIF` to create GIF QRCode.

 |Parameter|Description|
 |-:|:-|